mobxjs/mobx/docs/best/what-does-mobx-react-to.md

 })
 ```

 This will react.
-Even though `author.name` is not dereferenced by the the function passed to `autorun` itself, MobX will still track the dereferencing that happens in `upperCaseAuthorName`, because it happens _during_ the execution of the autorun.
+Even though `author.name` is not dereferenced by the function passed to `autorun` itself, MobX will still track the dereferencing that happens in `upperCaseAuthorName`, because it happens _during_ the execution of the autorun.

 ---